 On the other hand, marijuana has been legalized on a state-by-state basis but it remains illegal under federal law of the United States.
 A majority of states still have criminalized recreational use of marijuana.

-Currently cannabis has been legalized for medical purposes in 50% of states across america.
-Seventeen other states allow products that are high in cannabidiol (CBD) and low in THC (tetrahydrocannabinol) for medical use.
-We must understand that federal laws pertain to clinical research.
+Currently cannabis has been legalized for medicinal uses in half of the states across america.
+Seventeen other states have permitted cannabidiol in high doses and THC for medicinal purposes only.
+We must understand that federal laws pertain to clinical trials.
 This means that the illegality of cannabis makes organizing and running studies challenging.

-The complexity of these laws has worsened due to confusion regarding the legal status of CBD.
+The laws that stand have complications backed behind them due to unknown legalities and confusion behind CBD and its status.
 All in all, cannabis and isolated CBD are in an extremely grey area.
 As a result, it is vital that you read your state’s or country’s laws and regulations regarding cannabis.

 Policies for Studying Cannabis

 Some areas decriminalize possession by prescribed patients of their caregivers.
 Some others give full authorization from cultivation to sales, medical to recreational use.
-In all cases, physicians (or in a few states also other healthcare providers) are the “gatekeepers”.
-That is, a patient cannot become qualified without a physician’s recommendation.
+In all cases, doctors will monitor the distribution to patients in regards to medical marijuana.
+Therefore, a patient will not be qualified until a doctor gives permission or a recommendation.

 In February 2018, Walmart announced that they would not sell any gun related product (i.e ammunition, magazine clips etc) to anyone under 21 years of age.
 They also said that they would no longer sell items relating to assault-style rifles, including toys and airsoft, BB guns, or paintball guns.